-Refer to the manufacturer owner's manual for operation, service and maintenance information.
+Please read and understand your fireplace's manufacturer owner's manual BEFORE using.
+Follow all instructions, warnings, and safety alerts for operation, service and maintenance.

-If you have further questions, please contact your dealer.
+- This manual is found in your Owner Information Package. - · If you have further questions, please contact your dealer.